Documentation

 point A (0,0)

-segment AB from A to B stroke #555 width 2
+segment AB from A to B stroke gray width 2 arrow end

 # Labels